Euler's partition theorem for all moduli and new companions to Rogers-Ramanujan-Andrews-Gordon identities: Introduction

 \section{Introduction}

-In the theory of partitions, Euler's partition theorem involving odd parts and different parts is one of the famous theorems.
-It claims that the number of partitions of $n$ into odd parts is equal to the number of partitions $n$ into different parts.
-By constructing a bijection, Sylvester \cite{Syl82} not only proved Euler's theorem, but also provided a refinement of it which can be stated as the number of partitions of $n$ into odd parts with exactly $k$ different parts is equal to the number of partitions of $n$ into different parts such that exactly $k$ sequences of consecutive integers occur in each partition.
-Bessenrodt \cite{bes94} proved that Sylvester's bijection implies that the number of partitions of $n$ into different parts with the alternating sum $\Sigma$ is equal to the number of partitions of $n$ with $\Sigma$ odd parts.
-Here for a partition $\lambda=(\lambda_1,\lambda_2,\dots)$, the alternating sum is defined by
+In the theory of partitions, Euler's partition theorem involving odd parts and distinct parts is one of the famous theorems.
+It claims that the number of partitions of $n$ into odd parts is equal to the number of partitions $n$ into distinct parts.
+By constructing a bijection, Sylvester \cite{Syl82} not only proved Euler's theorem, but also provided a refinement of it which can be stated as, ``the number of partitions of $n$ into odd parts with exactly $k$ different parts is equal to the number of partitions of $n$ into distinct parts such that exactly $k$ sequences of consecutive integers occur in each partition.''
+Bessenrodt \cite{bes94} proved that Sylvester's bijection implies that the number of partitions of $n$ into distinct parts with the alternating sum $\Sigma$ is equal to the number of partitions of $n$ with $\Sigma$ odd parts.
+Here for a partition $\lambda=(\lambda_1,\lambda_2,\dots,\lambda_{k})$, the alternating sum is defined by

-From the theorems on lecture hall partitions, Bousquet-M\'{e}lou and Ericsson \cite{bou97, bou972} also obtained this result.
-In \cite{Kim-Yee}, Kim and Yee gave a different description of the Sylvester's bijection which provide a more simple proof of the refinement of Euler's theorem due to Bessenrodt, Bousquet-Melou and Ericsson.
+In \cite{Kim-Yee}, Kim and Yee gave a different description of Sylvester's bijection which provides a simpler proof of the refinement of Euler's theorem due to Bessenrodt.
 There are several other refinements and variants of Euler's theorem.
-See \cite{All3, AndrewsEuler, Chen, Pak, SavageYee,Yee2001, Yee2002, Zeng}.
+See \cite{All3, AndrewsEuler, Ber1, Ber2, Ber3, chen, Pak, Yee2001,Yee2002}.

-We can think Euler's theorem as a theorem on partitions about moduli two by interpreting odd parts as parts $\equiv 1\pmod 2.$ The first nontrivial generalisation of Euler's theorem to all moduli in this sense is the following theorem due to Pak-Postinikov.
+We can think of Euler's theorem as a theorem on partitions involving modulus two by interpreting odd parts as parts $\equiv 1\pmod 2.$ The first nontrivial generalization of Euler's theorem for all moduli in this sense is the following theorem due to Pak-Postnikov.

-\begin{theorem}[Pak-Postinikov \cite{Pak-Postnikov}] The number of partitions of $n$ with type $(c, m-c, c, m-c,\dots)$ is equal to the number of partitions of $n$ with all parts $\equiv c \pmod m$. \end{theorem} By the type $(c, m-c,c,m-c,\dots)$ for a partition $\lambda$, it means that $\lambda$ has the length divisible by $m$ by allowing zero as parts and has $c\geq 1$ largest part, $m-c$ second large part, etc. So it has the form:
+\begin{theorem}[Pak-Postnikov \cite{Pak-Postnikov}] The number of partitions of $n$ with type $(c, m-c, c, m-c,\dots)$ is equal to the number of partitions of $n$ with all parts $\equiv c \pmod m$. \end{theorem} By the type $(c, m-c,c,m-c,\dots)$ for a partition $\lambda$, it means that $\lambda$ has the length divisible by $m$ by allowing zero as parts and has $c\geq 1$ largest parts, $m-c$ second largest parts, etc. So it has the form:

+The second author's doctoral thesis \cite{KeithThesis} has a chapter devoted to various identities of this nature, such as for $m$-\emph{falling} or $m$-\emph{rising} partitions, those in which least positive residues of each part modulo $m$ form a non-increasing or nondecreasing sequence.